rcgsheffield/Sheffield_RCC_Docs/pilot/backup-restore.rst

 Once you have found your target machine in the list, select one that has a date of creation you're happy with (you may wish to go further back in time), close the packages window and continue as if you were going to create a new machine.

-What you have essentially done here is clone a macihne from a set point in time.
+What you have essentially done here is clone a machine from a set point in time.
 You may even still have the source machine running while this is happening.

 After all is said and done you should now have a freshly restored machine.